Good news-round: Volunteers’ Week edition

-1. HRH The Earl of Wessex launched Volunteers’ Week
+1. HRH The Duke of Edinburgh launched Volunteers’ Week

 As Trustee for the charity, HRH thanked all the volunteers who support young people across the UK to complete their DofE with a video message.
 In his message, HRH recognised that the volunteers play an integral part in guiding and encouraging young people to achieve.

 2. A DofE participant volunteered for a good cause

 Gold participant Olivia was one step closer to finishing her Volunteering section.
 As part of her programme, she handmade 40 protective scrubs and 25 washable scrub bags for our amazing NHS key workers.
 Well done Olivia!

 3. DofE Wales held online presentations for Silver Award holders

 DofE Wales hosted a week of ‘Virtual Silver Presentations’ for their participants and were even joined by Eleri Sion, Andrea Byrne, Alun Wyn Jones and Jennifer Jones to say a few words of encouragement.
 Congratulations to you all!

 4. Ewan provides “Bags of Hope” for his local community

 Inspired by the NHS Clap for Carers, Ewan has delivered over 300 “Bags of Hope” to key workers in his community.
 He delivered them to the fire station, police station, Berwick Infirmary, sorting office and post office, the RNLI and Tweedview care home.
 As well as a handmade keyring, each bag contains a carefully curated selection of items to thank the key workers for their efforts.

 5. 230 charities and community groups were awarded the Queen’s Award for Voluntary Service